 More than a match for very dry or irritated skin, both Miracle Cleanse and Nectar Treatment Balm harness the benefits of this wonderful herb in the form of comfrey, helping to bring comfort and relief to troubled skin.

-Wow, after reading this we think you’d agree, its a beautifying ingredient we really need to introduce into our skincare routine.
-All hail allantoin.
+Wow, after reading this we think you’d agree, it’s a beautifying ingredient we really need to introduce into our skincare routine—all hail allantoin.

 One final note, as one of my readers kindly pointed out; most of the allantoin used in cosmetics is largely lab-synthesised now, that is, of course, unless you are lucky enough to work with a traditional herbalist, as I have had the good fortune to do, here at NC we use this nature-identical form.

 References and Further Reading

 Face cream and life-extending effects: https://www.sciencedaily.com/releases/2015/12/151216231254.htm

 Thornfeldt, C., 2005.
 Cosmeceuticals containing Herbs: Fact, Fiction, and Future.
 Dermatol Surg 2005; 31: 873-880.

 Zasshi, Y., 1998.
 Inhibitory effects on ultraviolet radiation-induced cell damage and prostaglandin E2 : (article in Japanese).
 118(6):241-7